Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 In Photoshop, place the cursor between two letters.
 Hold the Option Key on Mac or Alt Key on Windows and then press the left or right arrow keys to decrease or increase the spacing between those two letters.

 Tracking does the same thing as kerning, but for all the letters of the text that you highlight.
-Have you ever looked at a sign or graphic where it seems the letters are unusually spaced far apart – but it somehow works?
+Have you ever looked at a sign or graphic where the letters are unusually spaced far apart – but it somehow works?

 In Photoshop, highlight your selection of text.
 Hold the Option or Alt key and press the left or right arrows.
 You’ll see all of the selected letters change spacing evenly.